-was in her best holiday attire and a blaze of glory.
-Opposite the First National Bank and over the street was stretched a huge piece of bunting; and across from the City Hotel and Thomas and Church's was stretched another, while from almost every house from Maushunds to the Old Virginia, on either side of the street were countless smaller emblems of the nation.
-Obermayer had flying from one of their upper windows a huge flag of the finest make.
+was in her best holiday attire and in a blaze of glory.
+Opposite the First National Bank and over the street was stretched n huge piece or bunting; and across from the City Hotel and Thomas and Church's was stretched another, while from almost every house from Maushunds to the Old Virginia, on either side of the street were countless smaller emblems of the nation.

+Obermayer had flying from one of their upper windows a huge flag or the finest make.

-A large number of private residences were also handsomly decorated, particularly Mrs. Major Lusk's, with banners ever green wreaths a center piece to which was the "original little hatchet" which Mrs. Barton contributed to the under the command of Captain Opel, fired a salute at snurise and at night fall.
-This battery is manned by Sergeants John Scherer and John Hert, eorporal N. Voelkel privates Jo.
-Miller, Chris.
-Herchenroeder, Chas.
-Bonneberger, and others.
-The sundown salute was fired was a column of Infantry under command of from Bauer's hill, and shattered the windows
+A large number of private residences were also handsomely decorated, particularly Mrs. Major Lusk's with banners evergreen wreaths a center piece to which was the "original little hatchet" which Mrs. Barton contributed to the display.

-The elegant turnouts for the use of the Representatives of the colonies and other, historical characters were furnished by Mr. Ben McGill, and were creditable to his estab-
+The elegant turnouts for til the Representatives of the colonies and other, historical characters were furnished by Mr. Ben McGill, and were creditable to his establishment under the command of Captain Opel fired a salute at sunrise and at nightfall.
+This battery is manned by sergeants John Scherer and John Hert, corporal N. Voelkel privates Jo.
+Miller Chris Herchenroeder.
+Chas.

-THE BATTERY,
+THE BATTERY.

+Bonneberger and others.
+The sundown salute was fired from Bauer's hill, and shattered the windows of the little church there.
 At the Capitol a large concourse of citizens assembled.
-Jefferson never saw such an out, pouring, in various senses-as that.
+Jefferson never saw such an out pouring, in various senses as that.